 Lancashire County Council has considered whether there are any combined/cumulative effects that other local or national decisions may have on the proposals, and whether these will increase any adverse effects.
-There continues to be public funding reductions at local and national level and LCC has highlighted pay freezes, inflation and benefit changes as factors which would directly exacerbate the impact on any groups.
-Locally, the proposed reduction in street lighting can be considered as a cumulative effect where people may have to walk in unlit areas.

 As a result of your analysis have you changed/amended your original proposal?